Crimscon/Crimscon/README.md

 I've been learning programming since I was 14.
 Last 3 years I worked in development for 1C.
-I decided that this language is not enough for me, so I decided to switch to Java because of the possibility of development projects for myself.
+This language was not enough for me, and I decided to switch to Java because of the possibility of developing projects for myself.

 <!--
 **Crimscon/Crimscon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.